shamy91/WebTechnologies/stock-search-site/README.md

-# WebTechnologies

-This repository contains code for website and android app designed for Web Technologies course at USC.

 ##Stock Search website
 The website allows users to search for stock details for all available stocks in real time, using the Markit-OnDemand API.